 There is actually another good reason for strict network restrictions: security.
 Corporate data leaks are a global problem, public organizations suffer too, schools, oh, well, even kindergartens are subjects to cyberthreats.
 Use VPN to secure your connection and help the network owners be safe: the data will be encrypted.

 It’s when you have your body abroad but need your soul to be at home.
-Superfluous romantic aside, you just might be willing to reach your favorite geo-restricted site or app when being on an abroad vacation or a business trip.
+Superfluous romantic aside, you just might be willing to reach your favorite site or app when being on an abroad vacation or a business trip, but without a VPN it would be impossible.

 There are at least three ways VPN can help enrich your Tinder experience and solve possible problems.